 If you don't want to block-in and wish to create freehand, the easiest way to start is to pencil in the sweeping curves of the stem first.
 This gets your hand moving in a kind of flow action and the rest just follows.

 You may also enjoy my Kindle book which shows the 9 different ways to Draw Outlines.
-It's great value and very popular.
+It's great value and surprisingly very popular.

 Learning to sketch adds a whole new dimension to your drawings.
 Most artists use sketching as a preliminary drawing but I find those images are also very appealing.